by Candi Helseth

 For patients who are hospitalized, coordinated care systems reduce errors and improve patient satisfaction.
 Team STEPPS (Team Strategies and Tools to Enhance Performance and Patient Safety) was developed by the Department of Defense’s Patient Safety Program and the Agency for Healthcare Research and Quality (AHRQ) to encourage hospitals to implement evidence-based teamwork systems to address manageable projects, one issue or department at a time.

-McCune-Brooks Regional Hospital (MBRH), a critical access hospital (CAH) in Carthage, Mo., implemented TeamSTEPPS to improve hand offs, the point of care where patients are transitioned during shift changes, between departments, etc. (Rural Monitor, Fall 2011).
+McCune-Brooks Regional Hospital (MBRH), a critical access hospital (CAH) in Carthage, Mo., implemented TeamSTEPPS to improve hand offs, the point of care where patients are transitioned during shift changes, between departments, etc. (Rural Monitor, Fall 2011, no longer available online).
 With TeamSTEPPS barely underway, MBRH was catapulted into being the region’s primary health care facility after a tornado struck nearby Joplin and its hospital.
 MBRH patient census and the number of surgeries tripled.
 Then in January 2012, MBRH affiliated with Mercy, a health care system with 400 clinic and hospital locations in the Midwest.

 “The last year has been a blur of increased demands and constant change,” Chief Operating and Nursing Officer Sherry Lopez said.
 “We still use TeamSTEPPS and it complements the new programs we’ve adopted as part of the Mercy system.
 But some steps we’ve been using with TeamSTEPPS are changing because of the processes built into the new electronic medical records (EMR) system we’re implementing that meets meaningful use standards.”